akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "Wait until she's dry.
 She needs to know the hen first."

 They waited.
 The hen, satisfied her job was done, stood and walked away without looking back.
-The gosling cheeped once, then turned—toward Beatrice.
+The gosling cheeped once, turned to the hen, then turned back—toward Beatrice.

 "Now," mother said softly.
 "Now she's yours."